Follow me

 The Agony of Writing

 My dislike of drafting was a significant factor contributing to me quitting law.
 But drafting legal documents was considerably easier than personal writing.
-There are no penalties for lacking word variety or having half-page long sentences with multiple subordinate clauses. … Continue reading
+There are no penalties for lacking word variety or having half-page long sentences with multiple subordinate clauses.
+In personal writing, so much hinges on aesthetics and clarity.
+I disliked drafting, but I hate writing.… Continue reading →

 Breaking Up is Hard to Do: Part V – Money, Money, Money

 In the last post of this series about my decision to leave law, I talked in detail about the emotional niggles of forfeiture of sweat equity, loss of prestige, and negative perceptions from others.
-This post is dedicated to the … Continue reading
+This post is dedicated to the niggle of not making money.
+Numerous spreadsheets and countless internal debates went into wrestling with this niggle.… Continue reading →

 Posted in Breaking Up